it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Integrity_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.3

+- After Key Milestones Archive Sensitive Data and Securely Store the Hash - To ensure that the information of the archived information is not altered, create and store the hash of the archive on a separate system.

+Apples to: All components

+Method: Derived

+>Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.2

 [AMW: Perhaps we can add something short of a digital signature here at level 2 for sensitive information?
 Hash, CRC, etc. What about options with error correcting capabilities?]
+[PL: one step further, would be providing the customer with the means of conducting data audits, but that can open up a can of worms dependeing on the quality metrics]

 ## Maturity Level 3
 - Digitally Sign Sensitive Information in Transit - Sensitive data should be digitally signed by its originator and verified by all components which read, store, or process the data.